British passport (Bermuda): History

-Because the HM Passport Office in the UK became the sole issuer of all British passports in 2016, only the normal (UK-type) British Passport is issued, whatever the type of British Citizenship entered.
+Because the HM Passport Office in the UK became the sole issuer of all British passports in 2016, only the normal (UK-type) British Passport is issued, regardless the type of British Citizenship entered.
 Bermuda Immigration enters the Bermudian status stamp separately (passports applied for in Bermuda can be obtained by handing the application to the Department of Immigration in Bermuda, which forwards it to the HM Passport office and receives it back on behalf of the applicant).

+Since 2024, the BMU code has been reinstated on Bermudian BOTC passports.
+The GBR code, which had been present as the issuing state and MRZ on all British passports, had caused confusions at ports of entry for many Bermudians when travelling to Bermuda's nearest neighbour, the United States.
+Passports had not been required for United States Citizens and Bermudians travelling between the United states and Bermuda until 2001, but following the al-Qaeda attacks on the United States that year, the United States law was changed to require everyone who entered the United States, including its own citizens, to have a passport (as United States visitors to Bermuda therefore would not have been permitted to return to the United States without a passport, Bermuda was obliged to also require passports from visitors from the United States).
+The United States wrote its passport requirements for Bermudians to enter the United states as Bermudians around the British Government's passports for Bermudians as they existed in 2001, enabling Bermudians to enter the United States without a visa or an Electronic System for Travel Authorization (ESTA).
+As long as Bermudians were provided passports that met the United States entry requirements, this was not an issue, but the change to the GBR code on Bermudians' passports led meant that one of these documents was required.

 Application

 Adult applicants can apply for a standard Bermudian ePassport at a cost of US$160.
 The cost of the application for child applicants is US$80.

 Since 2016, all Bermudian passports are printed in the United Kingdom, rather than Bermuda.

 Passport statement

 The inside cover of Bermudian passports contains the following words in English only:

 Travel

 United States

 British Overseas Territories citizens with a connection to Bermuda can enter the United States visa-free under most circumstances.
 To qualify, they must present a Bermudian passport which fulfils the following criteria: